Unsung Heroes: Plot

-The plot of Unsung Heroes is partially based on actual historical events, but many names and details were changed.
+The plot of Unsung Heroes is partially based on actual historical events during the Korean War, but many names and details were changed.
 The movie opens with an unidentified spy master giving instructions to protagonist Yu Rim, a Korean expatriate in the United Kingdom working as a journalist, who is ordered to proceed to Seoul and gather intelligence on the United States Forces Korea.
-Initially, he only has three contacts in Seoul: Park Mu, the chief press officer for the Republic of Korea Army, Janet O'Neill, the wife of senior American intelligence official Dr. Kelton, and Lee Hong-sik, his handler, through whom Yu also runs into his old lover Kim Soon-hee, who is apparently employed by the United States Counter Intelligence Corps, and is introduced to Colonel Klaus.
+Yu Rim arrives in Korea in 1952, and he first contacts Park Mu, the chief press officer for the Republic of Korea Army.
+Initially, he only has three contacts in Seoul: aside from Park, there was also Janet O'Neill, the wife of senior American intelligence official Dr. Kelton, and Lee Hong-sik, Park's handler through whom Yu also runs into his old lover Kim Soon-hee, who is apparently employed by the United States Counter Intelligence Corps, and is introduced to Colonel Klaus.
 Yu begins gathering intelligence on a coup plot by rightist South Korean general Sin Jae-sin.
 Lee helps him pass back this information to North Korea using his unwitting friend Kim Su-gyong as a courier.
 Lee is suspected by a US counter intelligence agent Martin who found Lee takes care of homeless kids.
 Soon after, Lee is killed in a shootout with CIC agents, including Kim Soon-hee, leaving Yu unable to pass his crucial intelligence back to his government.
 Yu calls Lee from a bar, but after realizing the person on the other end of the line is not Lee, hangs up immediately.
 A waitress in that bar is subsequently arrested and tortured by Colonel Klaus, who learns that a man suspected to be Yu was seen making the phone call.